bodawei/dxData/README.md

 ## What is it
 dxData is a system for communicating data between a client and a server.
 It involves several key ideas:
 * Reactivity: Changes in server data are reflected immediately on the client without an app developer needing to do special work.
 * Unidirectionality: The data "source of truth" is to be found on the server.
-Changes to that data go through the server (the client doesn't try to outhink the server)
+Changes to that data go through the server (the client doesn't try to out-think the server)
-* Common types: The data and operations communicated between client and server are defined in a language neutral form that assures that both the client and the server code is always in lockstep agreement, preventing code from inadvertantly diverging, and helping to support the previous two principles.
+* Common types: The data and operations communicated between client and server are defined in a language neutral form that assures that both the client and the server code is always in lockstep agreement, preventing code from inadvertently diverging, and helping to support the previous two principles.

 In this repository is a JavaScript library (dxCoreData) which provides the client side of this interaction pattern, and a base set of schemas (definitions of common data types).